 Interview with Nomad Films Amanda Handy

-Today on What On What’s Good with Jovin Tardif, I am here with Amanda Handy.
+Today on What On What’s Good with Jovin Tardif, I am here with TV Producer Amanda Handy from Nomad Films.
 As a fan of the film television and entertainment industry, I’m into exploring multiple genres.
 I always found documentaries to be quite fascinating hence why I reached out to Nomad Films Amanda Handy.
 Nomad Films projects include Giraffes: The Forgotten Giants, Political Blind Date, Much Too Young, Fight Xchange, Empire of the Word, The Al Qaeda Code, and much more.

 1. Can you talk about your background in dramatic films, television, and documentaries before Nomad Films?